Brooklyn Italians

-Brooklyn Italians is an American soccer team based in Brooklyn, New York City, New York, United States.
-Founded in 1949, the team last played in the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid, in the Northeast Atlantic Division during its 2019 season.
+Brooklyn Italians SC is an American soccer team based in Brooklyn, New York City, New York, United States.
+Founded in 1949, the team has won two Lamar Hunt U.S. Open Cup (1979, 1991), making it the last team from New York to have won the tournament.
+It last played professionally in the National Premier Soccer League (NPSL) at the fourth tier of the American Soccer Pyramid, in the Northeast Atlantic Division during its 2019 season.
+The club is currently an academy affiliate of the New York Red Bulls and competes at the semi-professional level in the United Soccer League Academy.

-The team plays its home games at the stadium on the campus of John Dewey High School.
-The team's colors are white and blue.